Who can apply for Carer Support Payment

 • through a volunteering scheme or charity

-Even if you do not think of yourself as an unpaid carer, you might be eligible for Carer Support Payment.
+Even if you do not think of yourself as an unpaid carer, you may be eligible for Carer Support Payment.
 Examples of caring for someone include supporting them:

 • with their mental health